 We were immediately taken in by the pleasant atmosphere which combined warm colours of a traditional Parisian corner bistrot with modern elements.
 The waiter was marvellous and led us through the menu, throwing in a few jokes and witty remarks that made us laugh.

-We followed his recommendation and went for king prawns in angel hair pasta with homemade guacamole (£9) as starters, grilled duck breast with green pepper and eggplant parmigiana (£20), as well as seared cod fillet, vegetable julienne, black rice with ginger (£20; check out our post about ginger plants here) for mains.
+We followed his recommendation and went for king prawns in angel hair pasta with homemade guacamole (£9) as starters, grilled duck breast with green pepper and eggplant parmigiana (£20), as well as seared cod fillet, vegetable julienne, black rice with ginger (£20) for mains.

 The food arrived quickly.
 The gambas were among the best we’ve ever had, perfect texture and taste.
 In terms of taste, the angel hair pasta didn’t add anything, but it was certainly easy on the eye.